averyhiebert/vim-roguelike-challenge/README.md

 VimRC is self-documenting in the form of a `:help` command.
 For instance, to learn about controls try `:help controls`.
-A text version of the documentation that you can browse through, as well as a summary or changes intended specifically for vim users,
+A text version of the documentation that you can browse through, as well as a summary or changes intended specifically for vim users, may arrive in the future.

 ## License

-Just for fun, in addition to the MIT license this project is also available under the vim license (i.e. you may use/distribute it under the terms of any of these licenses, at your discretion).
+Just for fun, in addition to the MIT license this project is also available under the vim license (i.e. you may use/distribute it under the terms of either of these licenses, at your discretion).
 Hopefully this doesn't cause some sort of headach in the future.

 ## About